 Why have revenues failed to grow for the best part of a decade?
 The financial crisis certainly doesn’t help.
-The UK construction industry is apparently still shrinking and as Carillion gets around 75% of revenues from the UK, that’s the main reason.
-However, the management have a plan to grow internationally, and personally I’m always more comfortable when a company has an international footprint.
+The UK construction industry is apparently still shrinking, and as Carillion gets around 75% of revenues from the UK, that’s the main reason.
+However, management has a plan to grow internationally, and personally, I’m always more comfortable when a company has an international footprint.

 The plan is to grow the Canadian and Middle East businesses to around £1 billion in revenues by 2015.
 That would leave the company with a more diverse revenue split, with around 60% coming from the UK and 40% from overseas.

-In other words, Carillion has had faster, more consistent growth that the market, which in my books makes it a good investment candidate.
+In other words, Carillion has had faster, more consistent growth than the market, which in my books, makes it a good investment candidate.

 The present situation

 I have three main requirements when it comes to the present: